syncfusion-content/winui-docs/winui/Masked-TextBox/Mask-Types.md

 The expressions that are generated with letters, digits, and special characters come under this group.
 This is mainly used for fixed length inputs.
 For example: Phone number.

-Mask elements in this mask type are as follows:

 ### Simple Mask Elements

 <table>